Terry Fulmer: Career

 In 1977, Fulmer became an instructor of rehabilitation nursing at Salem State College.
-Starting in 1980 and continuing through 1987, she filled many roles at Boston College, including Assistant Professor of Nursing.
-She then continued her academic career with various other positions, from lectureship invitations to faculty appointments.
-These appointments spanned many prestigious institutions: Harvard University, Case Western Reserve University, Yale University, Columbia University, New York University, University of Pennsylvania, and Northeastern University.
-Notable positions include serving as the Anna C. Maxwell Chair and Associate Dean for Research of the College of Nursing at Columbia University (1992-1995) and The Erline Perkins McGriff Professor and Dean of the College of Nursing at New York University (2005-2011).
-From 2011-2014, Fulmer was the dean of the Bouvé College of Health Sciences as well as a professor of nursing and public policy/urban affairs in the College of Social Sciences and Humanities at Northeastern University.
+Between 1980 and 1987, she filled many roles at Boston College, including assistant professor of nursing.
+She continued her academic career with various other positions, from lectureship invitations to faculty appointments.
+These appointments spanned many prestigious institutions including Harvard University, Case Western Reserve University, Yale University, Columbia University, New York University, University of Pennsylvania and Northeastern University.
+Notable positions include the Anna C. Maxwell Chair and associate dean for Research of the College of Nursing at Columbia University (1992–1995) and The Erline Perkins McGriff Professor and dean of the College of Nursing at New York University (2005–2011).
+From 2011 to 2014, she was the dean of the Bouvé College of Health Sciences as well as a professor of nursing and public policy/urban affairs in the College of Social Sciences and Humanities at Northeastern University.

-In 2015, Fulmer became the President of The John A. Hartford Foundation (JAHF) in New York City, a foundation focused on improving the care of older adults.
-In addition to her role as the chief strategist for advancing the foundation's goals, she serves on many committees and boards, with the purpose of reframing the culture of aging and promoting Age-Friendly Health Systems.
-She is the first nurse to have served on the board of the American Geriatrics Society.
-She is also the first nurse to have served as President of the Gerontological Society of America, which awarded her the Donald P. Kent Award in 2019 for exemplifying the highest standards for professional leadership in the field of aging.
+In 2015, Fulmer became the president of The John A. Hartford Foundation (JAHF) in New York City, a foundation focused on improving the care of older adults.
+In addition to her role as the chief strategist for advancing the foundation's goals, she is on many committees and boards, with the purpose of reframing the culture of aging and promoting age-friendly health systems.
+She is the first nurse to have been on the board of the American Geriatrics Society.
+She is also the first nurse to have been president of the Gerontological Society of America, which awarded her the Donald P. Kent Award in 2019 for exemplifying the highest standards for professional leadership in the field of aging.
 In 2020, she was selected to the independent Coronavirus Commission for Safety and Quality in Nursing Homes established to advise the Centers for Medicare and Medicaid Services on the COVID-19 crisis.
 She is an elected member of the National Academy of Medicine (NAM), where she also takes part in the Forum on Aging, Disability, and Independence.
-She is currently a Trustee for the Josiah Macy Jr. Foundation, Springer Publishing Company, the Bassett Healthcare System.
-She has previously served as the Chair of the National Advisory Committee for the Robert Wood Johnson Foundation Executive Nurse Fellows Program, and held board positions at Skidmore College, the Institute for Healthcare Improvement, the Geriatrics and Gerontology Advisory Committee for the U.S. Department of Veterans Affairs, and the Advisory Board for Hong Kong Polytechnic University School of Nursing.
+She is currently a trustee for the Josiah Macy Jr. Foundation, Springer Publishing Company and the Bassett Healthcare System.
+She has previously been the chair of the National Advisory Committee for the Robert Wood Johnson Foundation Executive Nurse Fellows Program, and held board positions at Skidmore College, the Institute for Healthcare Improvement, the Geriatrics and Gerontology Advisory Committee for the U.S. Department of Veterans Affairs, and the advisory board for the Hong Kong Polytechnic University School of Nursing.